-Care Navigators provide sign posting and link patients and their carer’s to other services that would benefit the patient’s quality of life
+Providing sign posting and link patients, and their carers to other services that would benefit and enhance the patient’s quality of life